SunzidHassan/Study/Course/Professional/HiEd/HiEd.md

 ## 2024
 ### Robotics

 #### MIT
+##### Embodied AI

-##### Julie Shah
+###### Julie Shah
 julie_a_shah@csail.mit.edu

 Lab: Interactive Robotics
 Vision: In Interactive Robotics Group (IRG), our work converges to a single goal of harnessing the relative strengths of humans and robots to accomplish what neither can do alone.

+Recent research of interest: I recenty read your paper on ALGAE, that combined language-models with inverse reinforcement learning for learning reward function from concise demonstrations

+###### Pulkit Agarwal